erikerlandson/coulomb/docs/coulomb-pureconfig.md

 qsrc.load[Quantity[Int, Kilo * Byte]]
 ```

-## IO Policies
+## IO Formats

-The `coulomb-pureconfig` integrations currently support two options for I/O "policies"
+The `coulomb-pureconfig` integrations currently support two options for I/O,
 which differ primarily in how one represents unit information.
-In the quick-start example above, the DSL-based policy was demonstrated.
+In the quick-start example above, the DSL-based format was demonstrated.

 The second option is a JSON-based unit representation.
 Here, the units are defined using a JSON structured unit expression.